ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 There can be problems with breast implants.
 The implants can rupture or break, cause pain and scar tissue around the implant, or get infected.
 Some women may also have problems with the shape or appearance.
 Although these problems are very unusual, talk with your doctor about the risks.

 Deep inferior epigastric artery perforator (DIEP) flap.
-The DIEP flap takes tissue from the abdomen and the surgeon attaches the blood vessels to the chest wall.
+The DIEP free flap takes tissue from the abdomen and the surgeon attaches the blood vessels to the chest wall.

 Gluteal free flap.
 The gluteal free flap uses tissue and muscle from the buttocks to create the breast, and the surgeon also attaches the blood vessels.